Samson Scherrer: Career

 In 1726 (Nov 19th) Samson Scherrer married Verena Anna Edelmann, born about 1706 in Wildhaus, Canton St. Gallen.
 They had six children: Anna Catherina (named in 1729); Georg Ludwig (baptised in 1731) who was also an organ builder; Jacob (born in Lausanne in 1733) who followed his father as an organ builder and organist; Samuel Samson, (baptised in Geneva in 1739); Suzanne Pernette, born in Geneva in 1740); Bernard Nicolas, born around 1747, probably in Grenoble, who was also an organ builder, organist, harpsichordist and composer.

 In 1732, Samson Scherrer moved to Lausanne with his wife and children.
 He obtained permission to raise an organ at Lausanne Cathedral, but will be paid only thirty years later, in 1763.

 He then moved to Geneva, where the use of the organ was still banned in Protestant churches, so therefore sought work in France, and particularly in the Dauphiné region.
 He works at St. Gregory's Church in Tallard (1743), the Church of Saint-Louis (1746-1747) and the Collegiate Church of Saint-André (1748), both in Grenoble.
 He enlarged and modifies the organ of the Abbey of Saint-Antoine (1748) and Gap Cathedral (1749-1750), and he rebuilt the great organ and built the small organ of Embrun Cathedral (1750-1751); his only completely new construction is one of his greatest instruments in France, that in Valence Cathedral.

-In 1753, Samson Scherrer returned to Geneva, where the organ was now permitted to be used and offers his services to the authorities who commission an instrument for St. Peter's Church.
-The organ was completed in 1757, he adds 4 games in 1767.
+In 1753, Samson Scherrer returned to Geneva, where the organ was now permitted to be used and offered his services to the authorities who commissioned an instrument for St. Peter's Church.
+The organ was completed in 1757, he added 4 games in 1767.
 This organ was destroyed in 1865.
 In 1762 & 1763 he built a new instrument for the temple Fusterie or Neuf temple which his son Nicolas will hold (destroyed in 1835).
-He also reconstructed the one of the Auditorium in 1779.
+He also reconstructed the organ of the Auditorium in 1779.
 The yards are rare in Geneva, Samson also built as follows in the canton of Bern: Burgdorf 1759, Ursenbach 1760, Nidau 1761, Hindelbank 1770, Kirchberg 1771, Kirchenthurnen 1772 (the latter two buffets remain, more or less modified, while all the others have disappeared), Langenthal 1772, Schlosswil 1773; and in the canton of Vaud (all buffets being preserved, more or less modified): Avenches 1774, Vevey, Church of St Martin in 1776 (enlarged buffet), Lausanne, Church of St. Francis 1777 (buffet and watch), Morges, 1778, Vevey, Church of St Claire 1779, Nyon 1780.

 Samson Scherrer died in Geneva on March 4, 1780, while still working on the organ at Nyon which was completed by his son Jean-Jacques and Nicolas and his companion Pierre Burkhard.